Limit shape and height fluctuations of random perfect matchings on square-hexagon lattices: Combinatorics

-For this case, as well as the previous cases, an alternative way to derive the partition function would be to apply Kasteleyn--Percus theory~\cite{PWK61} and write it as the determinant of a sign twisted, weighted, bipartite adjacency matrix of the graph, and get the same polynomials.
+For this case, as well as the previous cases, an alternative way to derive the partition function would be to apply Kasteleyn--Percus theory~\cite{PWK61,Percus} and write it as the determinant of a sign twisted, weighted, bipartite adjacency matrix of the graph, and get the same polynomials.
+But for this class of graphs, the machinery of symmetric functions gives a shorter derivation of the partition function.